 We understand students' frustrations when they study English.
 Students often feel that they struggle with English because they don't know what to do.
 From our experience, however, students do in fact know what to do; teachers at school have repeatedly instructed students what they need to include in essays, compositions, speeches and comprehension responses.
 Despite being repeatedly told what to do, students are unable to compose their work effectively, often omitting important components and elements in their written and spoken responses.
 Take an essay for instance.
 Students are told what to include in a body paragraph; a topic sentence, elaboration, examples with quotes and techniques, explanations with good critical analysis and synthesis, and a link back statement.
 Yet, students not only fail to include these important elements because they haven't understood why they're doing it, but they also feel uncertain as to how to actually approach their work.

 From our experience, it’s not what students don't know that makes mastering this subject so difficult.
 It’s their lack of understanding regarding the "why" and "how"; two key questions that underpin everything we do at Scholardome.
 You might be familiar with experiencing an “aha!” moment when concepts and ideas seemingly just “click”.
-These moments are proven to be experiences where students learn their best and gain their confidence but don't just conjure spontaneously.
+These moments are proven to be experiences where students learn their best and gain their confidence but they don't just conjure spontaneously.
 These light bulb moments happen when you understand not only the what, but the why and the how; why it's important and how to do it.

 Telling students what to think and write is easy, but teaching students how to think and write is not; to teach effectively is not just to possess mastery over a subject and to impart their knowledge onto students.
 It takes a great deal of skill and expertise in the way they approach the development of a student’s thought.
 All teachers can tell you what to do, but the quality of a student’s education, especially in the context of English, depends on the way teachers elucidate why it's important and how to do, what students know they need to do.